Does Blue Cross Cover Drug and Alcohol Rehab Insurance?

 One of the best resources for explaining health insurance coverage, and understanding what is covered and what is not, is the insurance provider directly.
 Members should contact their individual provider for the most up-to-date and detailed coverage information.
 Treatment providers can also typically help people to navigate health insurance and how to use it to its maximum effectiveness.

 Many Blue Cross Blue Shield companies provide access to a behavioral healthcare coordinator (BHCC) to help members find and enroll in treatment services, including drug and alcohol rehab when needed.
 These services are confidential and can match people up with behavioral healthcare services that are covered under their specific policy.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) also provides a behavioral health services locator tool to help people find treatment options near them.
-These providers will usually have specialty trained professionals on hand to help people understand their insurance coverage and how it may be used to help pay for drug and alcohol treatment services.
+These providers will usually have specialty trained professionals on hand to help people understand their private insurance coverage and how it may be used to help pay for drug and alcohol treatment services.

-Many times, health insurance policies request that members first receive a referral from their PCP before entering into a drug or alcohol treatment program.
+Many times, health insurance plan policies request that members first receive a referral from their PCP before entering into a drug or alcohol treatment program.
 The services must often be deemed to be medically necessary, and it may be required that an individual first attempt an outpatient addiction treatment program before coverage will be provided for the more comprehensive residential treatment options.

 BCBS insurance plans may cover detox services, when needed, especially in the case of significant alcohol, opioid, or benzodiazepine dependence, as these substances often require medical detox services for safety purposes.
 Family, group, and individual counseling and behavioral therapy sessions and treatment for co-occurring mental health disorders are also generally covered services.
 Community-based treatment services, such as relapse prevention and education programs, are often covered.
 Members may need to obtain verification that certain addiction or substance abuse services are necessary from their provider before insurance will cover these specialty services.

 Addiction treatment services may be covered in whole or just in part, depending on the specific insurance plan and policy in place.
 There may also be a limit on length of time spent in an addiction treatment program in a year or lifetime, or the number of covered visits may be mandated.
-Members should contact their insurance provider in order to learn exactly what is covered and at what rate before entering into drug or alcohol rehab.
+Members should contact their insurance provider in order to learn exactly what is covered and at what rate before entering into alcohol or drug rehab.
 Most substance abuse treatment providers will accept Blue Cross Blue Shield insurance.